Louis René Vialy: Life

 The son of Jacques Vialy, a Sicilian painter born at Trapani but who moved to Provence, Louis-René Vialy was born at Aix-en-Provence.
 He began his career decorating sedan chairs, as attested by Mariette, who wrote that "it was a very popular taste in Provence to have ornamented sedan chairs".
 His father was naturalised as a French subject by letters registered at the cour des comptes of Aix-en-Provence in 1720 and died in Aix on 25 December 1745 aged 95.
 He was buried the following day in the old parish church of La Madeleine, beside Jean-Baptiste van Loo who had died on 29 September the same year.

-Louis-René at first studied under his father and very often attended the Vernets' studio - Antoine Vernet, decorative painter, was a family friend of Louis's father.
+Louis-René at first studied under his father and very often attended the Vernets' studio – Antoine Vernet, decorative painter, was a family friend of Louis's father.
 Louis-René is normally named as the tutor of the young marine painter Joseph Vernet but this was actually Jacques.
-Louis-René in 1752 painted a pastel portrait of Vernet and owned several paintings by him, such as the two exhibited at the 1757 Salon.
+Louis-René in 1752 painted a pastel portrait of Vernet and owned several paintings by him, such as the two exhibited at the Salon of 1757.
 Mariette also cites him as tutor to the engraver Jean-Joseph Balechou.